There are several ways to view and compare your segment efforts: My Results, Leaderboard Overview and Segment Analysis

 - If you do not have a qualifying effort for a leaderboard, this section will be left blank

-- Premium leaderboards (by age and by weight) are at the bottom of this screen (3).
+- Summit leaderboards (by age and by weight) are at the bottom of this screen (3).

 - All of your efforts for a particular segment are plotted on a graph— the X-axis represents the date of an effort and the Y-axis represents an effort's time.